About Me

 B.A.
 Wesleyan University

-Dr. Lara Perez-Felkner is an Associate Professor of Higher Education and Sociology in the Higher Education Program within the College of Education at Florida State University.
+Dr. Lara Perez-Felkner is an Associate Professor of Higher Education and Sociology in the Higher Education Program within the College of Education, Health, and Human Sciences at Florida State University.
 She is also an Affiliated Faculty member in the Department of Sociology, and Senior Research Associate with FSU’s Center for Postsecondary Success.
-Additional affiliations include the HOPE center for College, Community, and Justice; Pathways to Adulthood, and Network Gender and STEM.
-She is actively engaged in and has held various roles in AERA, ASHE, and other professional societies.
+She is actively engaged in and has held various leadership and service roles in AERA, ASHE, and other professional societies.

-Her research uses developmental and sociological perspectives to examine how young people’s social contexts influence their college and career outcomes.
-She focuses on the mechanisms that shape entry into and persistence in institutions and fields in which they have traditionally been underrepresented.
-In particular, she investigates racial-ethnic, gender, and socioeconomic disparities in post-secondary educational attainment and entry to scientific career fields.
+Her research uses developmental and sociological perspectives to investigate the mechanisms that shape racial-ethnic, gender, and socioeconomic disparities in post-secondary educational attainment and entry to scientific career fields.
 Dr. Perez-Felkner co-edited and authored a New Directions in Institutional Research volume on undergraduate women in STEM and a special issue in International Journal for Gender, Science, and Technology.
-She is currently leading an edited book project on Latinx Engineering and serves on the editorial boards of Educational Researcher, the Journal of Higher Education, the Journal of Postsecondary Success, and Sociology of Education.
+She is currently leading an edited book to be published July 2024 on Latin* Engineering Students.
+She serves on the editorial boards of Educational Researcher, the Journal of Higher Education, Research in Higher Education, the Journal of Postsecondary Success, and Sociology of Education.

-Published work appears in journals including: About Campus, Developmental Psychology, Frontiers in Psychology, International Journal of Educational Development, Journal of Higher Education, Journal of Latinos and Education, and Teachers’ College Record, as well in several edited volumes.
-She has over forty publications to date, and has been supported by external funders including the National Science Foundation, the Gates Foundation, and the Spencer Foundation.
-Her research has been covered in news outlets including ABC News and National Public Radio affiliates, Bustle, the Conversation, Diverse Issues in Higher Education, Salon, Science News for Students, and U.S. News and World Report
+Published work appears in journals including: About Campus, Developmental Psychology, Journal of Higher Education, Research in Higher Education, Teachers’ College Record, as well in several edited volumes.
+She has been supported by external funders including the National Science Foundation, the Gates Foundation, the Sloan Foundation, and the Spencer Foundation.
+Her research has been covered in news outlets including ABC News and National Public Radio affiliates, Bustle, the Conversation, Diverse Issues in Higher Education, and Science News for Students.

-At FSU, she has been active in the Latinx Faculty and Staff Collective at Florida State, a member of the APLU IChange ASPIRE alliance team, and a member of the President’s Council for Equity, Diversity, and Inclusion, and is now a Mid-Career Fellow with FSU-FAMU’s Institutional Challenge Grant (2022-25).
-She is currently putting equity work into practice in research as a Student Experience Research Network (SERN) Mid-Career Fellow and Institute in Critical Quantitative, Computational, & Mixed Methodologies (ICQCM) NSF Quantitative Critical Methodologies Scholar.
+At FSU, she has been active in institutional service and leadership, including most recently leading the NSF ADVANCE team: FSU INCREASE (2023-2026).
+Prior, she was co-chair of Latinx Faculty and Staff Collective at Florida State, a member of the APLU IChange ASPIRE alliance team, and a member of the President’s Council for Equity, Diversity, and Inclusion.
+She is now a Mid-Career Fellow with FSU-FAMU’s Institutional Challenge Grant (2022-25).
+Equity work in practice aligns with her research expertise as a Student Experience Research Network (SERN) Mid-Career Fellow and Institute in Critical Quantitative, Computational, & Mixed Methodologies (ICQCM) NSF Quantitative Critical Methodologies Scholar.

 Email: lperezfelkner at fsu dot edu